SebastianNewberry/WSUCTF2025/PWN/Jailbreakp2/Writeup.md

 PIE is another security protection similar to ASLR, but it isn't enabled in this binary.
 PIE stands for Position Independent Executable, and it randomizes the base address of the functions in our binary.
 Since these aren't randomized, we don't have to worry about leaking a base address to where our binary is loaded.

-**Note: The base addresses of libc and the elf binary change, but the offsets are always the same (Base address of binary doesn't change if PIE is disabled)**
+**Note: The base addresses of libc and the elf binary change, but the offsets are always the same (Base address of binary functions don't change if PIE is disabled)**

 In order to leak addresses of libc, the functions that we are trying to leak have to be called first.
 When a function is called from the libc external library, the address of the function is loaded into the got table.
 There are some other special tricks to get a vulnerable binary to link a specific libc function to a different one when that function hasn't been called yet, but that is a very complex exploit and needs lots of pre-conditions to be met.
 This is called ret2dlresolve.
 Here is a link to a writeup that abuses that: